jrarguedas/ResearchLogger/README.md

 ## Output:
 ResearchLogger generates four folders:
-- click_images: Contains images of every "click" made during the logging session.
+- **click_images**: Contains images of every "click" made during the logging session.
-- detailed_log: Contains a registry of every "keystroke" that occurred during the logging session.
+- **detailed_log**: Contains a registry of every "keystroke" that occurred during the logging session.
-- system_log: Contains a detailed registry of system errors that may have occurred as well as info on the system activity.
+- **system_log**: Contains a detailed registry of system errors that may have occurred as well as info on the system activity.
-- timed_screenshots: Every some fixed period of time, the program will take a screen-shot and save it to this folder.
+- **timed_screenshots**: Every some fixed period of time, the program will take a screen-shot and save it to this folder.

 When using the GUI, a file is generated with:
 - The start and end time of the session.
 - The final product that the subject was working on.

 **Important**: Please note that you need to run the key-logger separately and that the GUI does not automatically start the key-logger.